julita-w-chylinska/Library-Management-System-SQL/README.md

 WHERE member_id = 'C103';
 ```

 **Task 3.
-Delete a Record from the Issued Status Table (knowing the book name, issued date and the id of employee who issued the book):**
+Delete a record from the issued status table (knowing the book name, issued date and the id of employee who issued the book):**

 Book name: The Shining
 Issued date: 2024-03-25